 So What Did They Learn?

 This is more than just a story about history being cool (though it’s that, too).
 This about gaining new scientific knowledge with the help of history, so the question is, what did the researchers learn?
 From the fossils, artifacts, and other goodies at the site, Schmitz team learned numerous things about Neandertals.
 First, they were able to provide a date for the fossils for the first time.
-Because the quarry workers had removed the original Neandertal bones from their context, there was no way to accurately date them.
-This became a huge problem for anthropologists, as it was hard to argue where these creatures fit in the human family tree without knowledge of how recent or ancient they might be.
-As Schmitz team wrote in their paper:
+Because the quarry workers had removed the original Neandertal bones from their context, there had been no way to accurately date them.
+As they wrote in their paper,

-“Questions concerning the antiquity of the original Neandertal specimen led many to reject any role for it in human evolution and generally impeded late 19th century progress in the study of human evolution.
+“Questions concerning the antiquity of the original Neandertal specimen led many to reject any role for it in human evolution.
 Had the fauna and artifacts been recovered in 1856, the early history of human paleontology certainly would have been altered.”

 So…Does History Matter?